LivePersonInc/developer-center/pages/documents/AgentExperience/ChatAgentAPI/getting-started.md

 ---
 ### Introduction

-Agents within LiveEngage play the crucial role of interfacing with customers by answering chat conversations and communicating with customers.
+Agents within Conversational Cloud play the crucial role of interfacing with customers by answering chat conversations and communicating with customers.
 The Chat Agent API provides the capabilities of programmatically running agent activities without human intervention.

 The Chat Agent API is a REST style API with relation links, and provides the main functionality for the Agent Workspace in LiveEngage.